MaxmilianDao/PHP/PasswordGenerator/README.md

 - A webserver of your choice to host it on

 ### Disclaimer
-This a school assignment, `rand()` is not a cryptographically secure pseudorandom number generator *and therefore this password generator is not safe to use* !
+This an assignment for school, `rand()` is not a cryptographically secure pseudorandom number generator *and therefore this password generator is not safe to use* !

 The generator does have some bugs, for example:
 - Not being able to handle long password requests reliably or at all